Teck Resources Limited (TECK) EPS growth this year is 32.00%: Get Prepared for Trading Lift Off - News Daemon

 Technical Analysis of Teck Resources Limited (TECK)

-[Teck Resources Limited, TECK] recent stats showed that its last 5-days Average volume was superior the volume it posted in the year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 85.06% While, its Average True Range was 1.85.
+If we take a close look at the recent performances of Teck Resources Limited (NYSE: TECK), its last 5-days Average volume was 7.66 million that shows progress from its year to date volume of 4.99 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 22.60% While, its Average True Range was 1.93.